packit/packit.dev/docs/configuration/downstream/pull_from_upstream.md

     /packit pull-from-upstream

 This will take the Packit configuration file from the default branch of the dist-git repository (`rawhide`), same as if the job was triggered by a new release.
+You can monitor the job in [Packit Dashboard](https://dashboard.packit.dev/jobs/pull-from-upstreams).
 To use the configuration file from the dist-git pull request you are commenting on, you can add an argument:

     /packit pull-from-upstream --with-pr-config